ThomasieDK/maskgit-pytorch_VS/README.md

 - `--bspp`: batch size per process.
 Default: 100.
 - `--sampling_steps`: number of sampling steps.
 Default: 8.
 - `--topk`: only select from the top-k tokens in each sampling step.
 Default: None.
-- `--temp`: softmax temperature.
+- `--softmax_temp`: softmax temperature.
 Default: 1.0.
-- `--base_choice_temp`: temperature for gumbel noise.
+- `--base_gumbel_temp`: temperature for gumbel noise.
 Default: 4.5.

 To sample from the trained **class-conditional** model (e.g., ImageNet), run the following command: